 Regardless of your own personal beliefs, Angkor’s temples are sacred sites and both adults and children should dress modestly with knees and shoulders covered.
 Save your bikinis and butt baring cutoffs for another occasion.

 I need to break some news to you.
-You are not Angelina Jolie (unless you actually are Ange… in that case, loved your latest flick on Cambodia and will you adopt me?).
+You are NOT Angelina Jolie (unless you actually are Ange… in which case, I loved your latest flick on Cambodia and will you adopt me?).
 And unless you are Harrison Ford, you are not Indiana Jones.
 There’s also a fairly good chance you are not a super model.